Skip to content

 Effect of compounding frequency on returns.

-Compare how annual, monthly, and daily compounding produce different final values at the same nominal rate.
-Enter principal and years for an instant result.
+Compare how annual, monthly, and daily compounding produce different final values at the same nominal rate over the same time horizon.

 What this tool does